jqlang/jq/docs/content/manual/manual.md

 produces its sum, and the `length` expression is given the array and produces its length.

 So, there's generally a cleaner way to solve most problems in jq than defining variables.
-Still, sometimes they do make things easier, so jq lets you define variables using `expression as $variable`.
+Still, sometimes they do make things easier, so jq lets you define variables using `f as $x`.
 All variable names start with `$`.
 Here's a slightly uglier version of the array-averaging example:

     length as $array_length | add / $array_length